Many want a relationship, but do they really know what that means? Here are 10 things that you need to accept to find true lasting love

 These life choices, while wonderful, are also work.
 Most things of value are.
 Every day, couples get divorced.
 Every day, fussy babies are ignored or, worse, mistreated—because the responsibility inherent in marriage, and parenthood, was not appreciated before taken on.

 To love and be loved in a positive, and healthy way is not effortless.
 True love means saying “no” to urges.
 True love means being conscious rather than hurtful, being helpful rather than selfish, acknowledging your partner’s needs, being faithful.
 True love includes both big and small acts.
 Because, love is action, love is work, and love is a decision.

 It doesn’t take work to be in a dysfunctional relationship.
 People do it all the time.
-Oh, the ennui of taking another emotionally hostage, or allowing same for yourself.
+Oh, the ennui of taking another emotional hostage, or allowing same for yourself.
 It may be chaos, drama, and decimation, but it is familiar.

 But, to really love someone who really loves you is to be emotionally healthy, supportive, and caring.
-It is partnership, compromise, and acceptance.
+It is a partnership, compromise, and acceptance.
 Real, true love amplifies while dysfunctional love contracts.
 And yet, that which amplifies comes with work and responsibility both to self and to each other.